jinkjonks/DATA3001-DeltaData-Final/README.md

 ## How to run the code
 After cloning this repo, place relevant .RData files in the same directory.

-Then, run the files in the following order:
+Then, run all the chunks in each file in the following order:
 1. Data Cleaning & Exploratory Analysis
 2. Differential Expression Analysis
 3. Network Analysis